dansmyers/AI/3-Local_Search/Projects/2-Blackjack_Strategy.md

 ## Rules

 If the rules of blackjack aren't familiar to you, first spend some time learning the game.
 I recommend the [rules summary](https://wizardofodds.com/games/blackjack/basics/) from the Wizard of Odds, my go-to source for gaming knowledge.
-You can find a free practice game online, or just ask Claude to code one for you.
+You can ask Claude to code a practice game for you.

 Our version will only allow the player to **hit or stand**.
 We won't consider alternative moves like doubling, splitting or surrendering, or side best like insurance.
 This means that at every decision in the game is a binary choice to either hit or stand.